red-hat-storage/bucko/README.rst

 to override the parent image.
 If this is not set, Bucko/OSBS will use the "FROM" line in the Dockerfile.
 This ``parent_image`` setting is useful if you want to build a container dist-git branch against a yet-unreleased base image.
+It's also useful to build in a staging environment when the ``FROM ...`` parent image only exists in the production Koji.

 The ``odcs_tag`` setting in each branch is optional.
 Define this in order to make an additional tag's RPMs available during your container build.
 This